iva2k/ml_sudoku/rl_sudoku.md

   * **Positive Reward:** $\uparrow$ for making a valid move that respects all Sudoku rules (row, column, $3 \times 3$ box).
 A large $\uparrow$ for solving the entire puzzle.
   * **Negative Reward (Penalty):** $\downarrow$ for making an invalid move (e.g., placing a number that violates a rule or trying to fill an already filled cell).
 A small $\downarrow$ for every step to encourage efficiency.
 * **Policy ($\pi$):** The agent's strategy.
 It maps a given state $S$ to a probability distribution over actions $A$, i.e., $\pi(a|s)$.
 The goal is to learn the optimal policy $\pi^*$.
+* **Reward Design: Pure RL vs. Supervised Guidance:**
+  * **Pure RL:** A pure RL approach would only reward the agent for following the *rules* of Sudoku, not for knowing the *answer*.
+The agent would have to discover the correct digit for a cell through trial and error.
+While theoretically sound, the action space is so vast that the agent often gets stuck in a loop of making invalid moves and never learns the underlying logic.
+  * **Supervised Guidance (Practical Approach):** To make training feasible, we can introduce a supervised element.
+Instead of rewarding based on rule validity, we reward the agent for placing a digit that matches the pre-computed solution.
+This provides a much stronger and more direct learning signal, effectively teaching the agent to "imitate" the solution.
+While this is less of a pure discovery process, it's a practical compromise to ensure the agent learns effectively.
+Our implementation uses this supervised approach, but it can be turned off.
 * **Value Function ($Q(s, a)$):** The expected cumulative discounted reward starting from state $s$ and taking action $a$, then following policy $\pi$ thereafter.
 A neural network will often be used to approximate this function.

 ---